stearle/GoogleDriveBUPowershell/README.md

   Using your backup user's email address and the application password you created.
 <span>  </span>

 + Run "CheckandAddSharedGDrive.ps1".
-The first run it will populate currentdrives.txt and send you emails of all the Shared Drives it has found. <span style="text-decoration:underline; color:red;">You will want to check this list against your current list to make sure your backup user is a manager of all of the drives.</span>
+The first run it will populate currentdrives.txt and send you emails of all the Shared Drives it has found. $\textsf{\color{red}{You will want to check this list against your current list to make sure your backup user is a manager of all of the drives.}}$
 + The next run will only send you notifications of any new drives not in currentdrives.txt.
 You should add your backup user as a Manger to those drives.

 <span>  </span>